kin-starters/kinetic-typescript-dapp/README.md

 # Kin DApp Demo

-The Kin DApp Demo is a lightweight starter app based on the [Solana DApp Scaffold](https://github.com/solana-labs/dapp-scaffold) that will get you up and running wiht SDK-less Kin as quickly as possible.
+The Kin DApp Demo is a lightweight starter app based on the [Solana DApp Scaffold](https://github.com/solana-labs/dapp-scaffold) that will get you up and running with SDK-less Kin as quickly as possible.

 ## Getting Started